xcherryio/xcherry/docker-compose/dev/README.md

 Requirements:
 * docker desktop 4.22+ is required to use the `include` keyword.
 See more in the [release]( https://www.docker.com/blog/docker-desktop-4-22/).
+* If you can't upgrade the docker version to use the new features, then use [legacy-compose-mysql-pulsar3.yaml](legacy-compose-mysql-pulsar3.yaml).
+You can modify it for other databases.

 Compose files:
 * mysql8-pulsar.yaml is for using MySQL8 + Pulsar as xdb dependencies